-This scenario describes implementation of the UWWTD in EU MS (including Croatia) and Pelimination for agglomerations above 10,000 PE in Non EU MS.
+Baseline scenario plus full implementation of the UWWTD in EU MS, P-elimination for agglomerations above 100,000 PE in Non EU MS.

-It assumes establishment of N and P removal technology for all agglomerations above 10,000 PE and secondary treatment for all agglomerations below 10,000 PE in all countries.
+N and P removal for all agglomerations above 10,000 PE, secondary treatment for all agglomerations below 10,000 PE in all countries.